Glooscap

-Glooscap (variant forms and spellings Gluskabe, Glooskap, Gluskabi, Kluscap, Kloskomba, or Gluskab) is a legendary figure of the Wabanaki peoples, native peoples located in Vermont, New Hampshire, Maine and Atlantic Canada.
+Glooscap (variant forms and spellings Gluskabe, Glooskap, Gluskabi, Kluskap, Kluscap, Kloskomba, or Gluskab) is a legendary figure of the Wabanaki peoples, native peoples located in Vermont, New Hampshire, Maine and Atlantic Canada.
 The stories were first recorded by Silas Tertius Rand and then by Charles Godfrey Leland in the 19th century.

 In his role as creator, Glooscap is similar to that of the Ojibwa Nanabozho and the Cree Wisakedjak.
 There are variations to the legend of Glooscap as each tribe of the Wabanaki adapted the legend to their own region.
 At the same time, there are consistencies in the legend with Glooscap always portrayed as "kind, benevolent, a warrior against evil and the possessor of magical powers".

 Abenaki

 The Abenaki people believe that after Tabaldak created humans, the dust from his body created Glooscap and his twin brother, Malsumis.
 He gave Glooscap the power to create a good world.
 Malsumis, on the other hand, is the opposite, and seeks evil to this day.

 Glooscap learned that hunters who kill too much would destroy the good world he had sought to create.
 Frightened at this possibility, Glooscap sought Grandmother Woodchuck (Agaskw) and asked her for advice.
 She plucked all the hairs out of her belly (hence the lack of hair on a woodchuck's belly) and wove them into a magical bag.
 Glooscap put all the game animals into the river.
 He then bragged to Grandmother Woodchuck that the humans would never need to hunt again.
 Grandmother Woodchuck scolded him and told him that they would die without the animals.
 She said that they needed to hunt to remain strong.
 Glooscap then let the animals go.

 Later, Glooscap decided to capture the great bird that Tabaldak had placed on a mountain peak, where it generated bad weather in the flapping of its wings.
 Glooscap caught the eagle and bound its wings and the winds ceased.
 Soon, the air was so hot and heavy that Glooscap could not breathe, so he loosened the bird's wings, just enough to generate enough weather so humanity could live.